dividor/chat-bot-with-lex-integration/README.md

 # chat-bot javascript client with integration to Amazon Lex chatbot service

-This is a fork of the excellent [chat-bot](https://github.com/liouh/chat-bot), which adds an example of integration with the [Amazon Lex](https://aws.amazon.com/lex/) chat platform, without the need for a messaging platform like
-Facebook Message or Slack.
+This is a fork of the excellent [chat-bot](https://github.com/liouh/chat-bot) javascript chat client, which adds an example of integration with the [Amazon Lex](https://aws.amazon.com/lex/) chat platform, without the need for a messaging platform like Facebook Message or Slack.

 You could for example embed something like this into a website, to get quick integration with Lex.